hashgraph/hedera-services/test-clients/src/main/java/com/hedera/services/yahcli/README.md

 A command line interface that is able to perform the following actions against a specified network.

 1. Account Operations
-    1. Get Balance
+    1. Get Balance.
 2. System File Operations
-    1. Download all/specific file
+    1. Download all/specific file.
-    2. Upload a System File.
+    2. Upload a System file.
 3. Fees Operations
     1. List Basic Transaction and Query fees of all/specific service.